nextflow-io/training/docs/hello_nextflow/09_hello_nf-core.md

 !!! hint "Open a new window in VSCode"

-    If you are working with VSCode (for example running the training on GitPod), you can open a new window to reduce visual clutter:
+    If you are working with VS Code you can open a new window to reduce visual clutter:

     ```bash
     code .